flosskosova/foss4g-2023/_pages/attending/guidelines.md

 #### Coffee breaks

-Are arranged at the Main Building and Exhibition Area, They are served from 10:30 - 11:00 and 15:30 - 16:00.
+Will be arranged at the Main Building and Exhibition Area, They are served from 10:00 - 10:30 and 15:30 - 16:00.

 #### Exhibition Area